After many years of hard work and saving, it is crucial to take an appropriate approach with an aim of maximising your potential retirement income.

 We can help create a clear picture of the things you need to consider on retirement

-Under the Budget 2014 pension changes, once you’re over the age of 55, you will be able to withdraw the entirety of your defined contribution pension as a lump sum if your Scheme permits it.
+Once you’re over the age of 55, you will be able to withdraw the entirety of your defined contribution pension as a lump sum if your Scheme permits it.
 Of this total, 25% will be tax-free, with the remainder taxed at your highest marginal rate.

 Phased withdrawal means crystallising a portion of the pension, 25% of which is tax free and the remainder is taxed at the marginal rate of income tax and the remainder of the pension is left untouched to a future date.